crona2011/Editable/README.md

 ```
 This will get you started with a simple table that becomes editable when you click edit... but although may look nice it doesn't have any functionality, so we need to add some options :smiley:

-Like most JQuery plugins the options are seperated into callbacks and options, we will look at the options first.
+Like most JQuery plugins the options are seperated into callbacks, options and events, we will look at the options first.

-The current list of options is as follows:
+### Options List:
 Option | Type | Values | Default | Explaination
 -------|------|--------|---------|-------------
 `shortCircuit`| bool | `true` or `false`|`false`|Jumps the plugin to the the return functions `enableInputs()` and `disabledInputs()` this is call automatically if you pass `null` as an argument like this: `$.editable(null)`